 International applicants follow the same application and admissions procedures as required of resident students, in addition to meeting the international application requirements.
 We recommend international applicants begin the admissions process six months to one year prior to the desired enrollment date.
-Tuition and fees for international students are the same as for U.S. citizens and residents.
 International students are not eligible for U.S. federal financial aid.